elialcodes/tic-tac-toe-Game/README.md

 - the X turn starts the game by default
 - the screen shows how the turn changes automatically every time
-- there are 3 posibilities: X winner, O winner or tie
+- there are 3 posibilities: winner X , winner O or tie
 - when the game is over, a modal appers to show the final result and a play again button
 - in the middle of a game, the user can restart it with a reset button
 - the web uses local storage to save the game, so if the page is updated, it renders the lastest state of the game